hchsueh/Diagnosing.Alzheimer.Disease/README.md

 __We chose to proceed with linear-regression-based imputation__, since it achieves high performance and does not result in a reduction of the AD class in as dramatic a way as when we remove all missing values, while mean-imputation performs worse and is theoretically making unrealistic, even destructive, assumption in the structural pattern among the data.
 <br />

 __We evaluated whether the dataset was imbalanced with respect to each diagnosis class at baseline.__ The ratio of the classes does not significantly change after pre-processing the data (remove missing values, imputing missing values), as illustrated in the figures below.
-While AD is smaller than the CN and MCI categories, the ratio between AD and the other classes is not less than 10%, so __we determine that the class does not suffer from underrepresentation.__
+While AD is smaller than the CN and MCI categories, the ratio between AD and the other classes is not less than 10%, so __we determine that the class does not suffer from underrepresentation__.
 <br />

 <p align="center">
   <img src="fig_sec4_histogram_dxbl.png"  width="700" />
 </p>

 Given that the symptomatic presentation of AD does not comprise any conclusive genetic, biomarker, or other clinical variable, this means that many predictors must be combined together to improve the predictive power of our model.
-As such, __we chose to perform the imputation on the entire dataset before splitting it into test and train sets; this allowed us to include as many observations as possible in the imputation.__ Taking the dataset with model-based imputation, we then split it into train and test sets by 75% and 25%, respectively.
+As such, __we chose to perform the imputation on the entire dataset before splitting it into test and train sets; this allowed us to include as many observations as possible in the imputation__.
+Taking the dataset with model-based imputation, we then split it into train and test sets by 75% and 25%, respectively.
 Finally, __we standardized the continuous predictors.
-We chose standardization over normalization because the former is less sensitive to outliers.__
+We chose standardization over normalization because the former is less sensitive to outliers__.
 <br />

-In the next section, we describe our process of building the baseline model with the predictors derived from ADNIMERGE.csv, and then improving the baseline model with predictors from ADMCPATIENTDRUGCLASSES_20170512.csv and UPENNbiomk9041917.csv.
+In the next sub-section, we describe our process of building the baseline model with the predictors derived from ADNIMERGE.csv, and then improving the baseline model with predictors from ADMCPATIENTDRUGCLASSES_20170512.csv and UPENNbiomk9041917.csv.
 <br /><br />

 #### Baseline Model: Selection, Optimization and Evaluation